dmoka/modern-software-development-with-tdd/projects/init/exercise/ZombiesTDD/ZombiesTDD/README.md

 1. **Quality Status**: Filter products based on their stock's quality (e.g., Available, Damaged, Expired).
 1. **Sorting**:
    - Products can be sorted by one of these:
    - by name in ascending order
    - by name in descending order
    - by price in ascending order
    - by price in descending orde
 1. **Price Range** (Self-exercise):
+   - Price properties are optional parameters
    - Products must have a price greater than or equal to a specified minimum price.
    - Products must have a price less than or equal to a specified maximum price.
    - If `MinPrice` or `MaxPrice` is negative, throw an exception.